chrislaustopher/sudokuSolve/README.md

 The Block object is then easily able to test against a Sudoku puzzle's row, column, and square limitations.
 To solve the puzzle, the application follows these steps:
 1. The Board runs through all of the basic Sudoku limitations to add correct values to the board.
-2. When it runs out of the naive solutions, it uses a game tree search to save the current state, and then selects a potential solution value.
+2. When it runs out of the naive solutions, it uses a game tree search to save the current state, and then selects a potential solution value from an unknown cell (with as few potential values as possible)
 3. Repeats Steps 1 and 2, until one of two things happens:
   1. It reaches an error and will then go back to the last saved state from Step 3 to try the other potential solution value.
   2. It reaches the complete puzzle solution.